abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Real
 - **Description**: Whether to perfom Kerker scaling.
-  -  A positive number: The high frequency wave vectors will be suppressed by multiplying a scaling factor $\frac{k^2}{k^2+gg0^2}$.
-Setting mixing_gg0 = 1.5 is normally a good starting point.
+  -  **>0**: The high frequency wave vectors will be suppressed by multiplying a scaling factor $\frac{k^2}{k^2+gg0^2}$.
+Setting `mixing_gg0 = 1.5` is normally a good starting point.
-  -  0: No Kerker scaling is performed.
+  -  **0**: No Kerker scaling is performed.
 - **Default**: 0.0

 ### mixing_tau

 - **Type**: Boolean
 - **Availability**: Only relevant for meta-GGA calculations.
-- **Description**: If set to true, then the kinetic energy density will also be mixed.
+- **Description**: Whether to mix the kinetic energy density.
+  - **True**: The kinetic energy density will also be mixed.
 It seems for general cases, SCF converges fine even without this mixing.
 However, if there is difficulty in converging SCF for meta-GGA, it might be helpful to turn this on.
+  - **False**: The kinetic energy density will not be mixed.
 - **Default**: False

 ### mixing_dftu

 - **Type**: Boolean
 - **Availability**: Only relevant for DFT+U calculations.
-- **Description**: If set to true, then the occupation matrices will also be mixed by plain mixing.
+- **Description**: Whether to mix the occupation matrices.
+  - **True**: The occupation matrices will also be mixed by plain mixing.
 From experience this is not very helpful if the +U calculation does not converge.
+  - **False**: The occupation matrices will not be mixed.
 - **Default**: False

 ### gamma_only